-They do not tend to live in large areas or gated communities, but rather are interspersed throughout the island and mingle in with the local residents and culture.
+They do not tend to live in large areas or gated communities but rather are interspersed throughout the island and mingle with the local residents and culture.

-Popular locations include Olbia, Cagliari and Gallura.
+Popular locations include Olbia, Cagliari, and Gallura.

 Where is the best place to live in Sardinia?

-Outside of the two major cities, Olbia and Cagliari which will be covered below, here are some other locations to consider:
+Outside of the two major cities, Olbia and Cagliari, which will be covered below, here are some other locations to consider:

 Santa Margherita di Pula

-Located in southern Sardinia near the capital city Cagliari, this is an excellent spot for those who want to live by the sea.
+Located in southern Sardinia near the capital city, Cagliari, this is an excellent spot for those who want to live by the sea.
 It is popular with tourists, so expect an influx of people in high season.

 This village is located in the province of Oristano.
 It’s advised to have a car whilst living here for easy access to nearby locations.

-It’s all home many to many festivals and historic sites but most importantly, it’s home to white-sand beaches with crystal clear water.
+It’s all home to many festivals and historical sites, but most importantly, it’s home to white-sand beaches with crystal clear water.
 Simply beautiful.

 Living in Olbia, Sardinia

 Here, you’ll experience the feeling of a city without the massive hustle and bustle.
-Living here is very affordable with houses and regular items all available at a reasonable price.
+Living here is very affordable, with houses and regular items all available at a reasonable price.

 Living in Cagliari, Sardinia

-The history of the city is very deep, with the earliest settlements of the city dating back to almost 5000 years ago.
+The history of the city is very deep, with the earliest settlements in the city dating back to almost 5000 years ago.

-Outside of this history which you can lose yourself in, the city offers anything you might want from a big city without the terrible traffic and pollution.
+Outside of this history, which you can lose yourself in, the city offers anything you might want from a big city without the terrible traffic and pollution.

 The city is located on the sea and is up to an hour away from some of the best beaches on the island.

-There are also cinemas, a theatre, and the local football team always draws a crowd of passionate supporters.
+There are also cinemas and a theatre, and the local football team always draws a crowd of passionate supporters.
 You can live comfortably here on a budget.

-It is popular with tourists and is visited by cruise ships so there can be an influx of people in high season.
+It is popular with tourists and is visited by cruise ships, so there can be an influx of people in high season.